github/codeql/docs/language/ql-handbook/formulas.rst

 The logical connectives in QL work similarly to Boolean connectives in other programming languages.
 Here is a brief overview:

+..
+XX: Lots of CodeQL examples in this section...

 .. index:: not, negation
 .. _negation: